 Constrain resource and travel commitments, and leverage electronic tools as much as possible

-Develop common procedures, including common policy for essential IPR, using existing FRAND/RAND IPR policies of the participating partners.
+Develop common procedures, including common policy for essential IPR, using existing IPR policies of the participating partners.
+Refer to the ANNEX 1 of the Partnership Agreement document.

 Note: There is an agreement amongst the SDOs that oneM2M is a non-legal entity.